 340 SW Morrison St., Portland

 Giving you the opportunity to play, party and watch all in one location, Big Al’s is a great place to bring the whole team.
-Between 42 bowling lanes, shuffleboard, billiards and even a 7,000-square-foot arcade, Big Al’s is a mainstay that entertains children and adults of all ages—even if they don’t have an attention span to last an entire game.
-With a special kids’ menu, arena-style seating and a 55-foot HD projection screen, you’ve got the ideal place to catch a game or two while having some fun.
-Last year they had beer and drink specials plus games, prizes and more!
+Between 42 bowling lanes, shuffleboard, billiards, and even a 7,000-square-foot arcade, Big Al’s is a mainstay that entertains children and adults of all ages — even if they don’t have the attention span for an entire b-ball game game.

-Portland’s destination for sports, Blitz Ladd has 32 TVs and superior service so you won’t miss a thing.
-With an arcade, games, and one of those challenging plush toy machines there’s fun for everyone.
-If your game is on during happy hour you can enjoy $1 off all draft beers and well drinks.
+Portland’s destination for sports, Ladd House has TVs circling the entire bar and superior service so you won’t miss a thing.
+With shuffleboard, pool, pinball, arcade games, and a 360 degree fireplace table there’s fun for everyone.
 Swish!
-They boast 36 beers on draft including local award winning craft brews.
-This spot is open to minors until 9 p.m.
+They boast 50+ different craft beer and cider on draft including local award winning craft brews.

 2239 SE 11th Ave.

 Migration Brewing is all about making moves towards your dreams and your beer.
-This neighborhood favorite is a great spot for the whole family to enjoy not only March Madness but Timbers and Blazers games.
-Just celebrating their 7th anniversary, this brewery reps straightforward pub grub (mac and cheese & chicken sandwiches) that will appeal to all ages.
-Just a heads up, in the case that a Timbers game overlaps, as this establishment is firmly RCTID (Rose City til I Die).
+This neighborhood favorite is the spot for families to enjoy not only March Madness but Timbers and Blazers games.
+They rep straightforward pub grub (mac n’cheese and chicken sandwiches) that will appeal to all ages.
+If the weather is in your favor when you go, they have an extensive patio.
 Minors are welcome until 8 p.m.

 2828 NE Glisan St.